chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 The `introSound` and `endingSound` fields are optional string IDs to indicate sounds that should be played at the beginning and end of the main sound cue, respectively.
+They must be CueObjects also.
 Cues that are either intro or ending sounds will not be pickable.
-These are useful for cues like Glee Club, where there is an intro singing sound, and an ending sound (mouth shut).
+These are useful for cues like Moai Doo-Wop, where there is an intro singing sound ('d' in "doo"), and an ending sound (wop).

 The `responseIDs` array is an array of possible "response" sound IDs for use with the response-copying.
 Useful for copy-and-response games.